Country: Dominican Republic

 Partner Since: 2010

-Cacao Tasting Notes: Cherry, ripe mango and banana; bright acidity
+Cacao Tasting Notes: Ripe mango and banana; light acidity

 A family of Swiss immigrants planted Finca Elvesia at the end of the 19th century.
-European chocolate makers soon discovered the farm’s exceptional cacao, motivating the Swiss to invest in a railway running from Finca Elvesia to Cano Hondo, the nearest port.
+European chocolate makers soon discovered the farm’s exceptional cacao, motivating the Swiss to invest in a railway running from Finca Elvesia the nearest port at Cano Hondo.
 Since these early days, the farm has changed hands several times, but the quality of its cacao has remained consistent.
-Today, Finca Elvesia is run by Ramon Lopez.
-Ramon grew up to the west in El Cibao, the heart of the country’s cacao sector, and he shares his deep knowledge with two young assistants, Isidro Castillo and Esterlin Pion.
-The team is rounded about by over a dozen Haitian men who have immigrated to the Dominican Republic for the steady work that is so hard to find in Haiti.
+Today, Finca Elvesia is expertly run by Ramon Lopez.
+Ramon grew up in El Cibao, the heart of the country’s cacao sector, and he manages the farm with help from his talented deputy, Isidro Castillo.
+The full team includes over three dozen Dominican and Haitian men, the latter of whom have immigrated for the steady work and fair pay on the farm.

 Finca Elvesia is a kind of botanical garden filled with cacao genetics brought primarily from Venezuela during the Dominican Republic’s earliest cocoa-growing days in the mid 1600’s.
 After the cacao pods are harvested, the fruit-covered beans are transported to the farm’s fermentation and drying facility.
-The beans spend a total of five days in the wooden fermentation boxes, reaching a temperature of 120 degrees Fahrenheit as the sugary fruit is broken down by naturally occurring bacteria.
-The resulting acid reduces the beans’ natural astringency, and by allowing the cacao to dry slowly over a week’s time, the acidity is moderated as well, leaving a bright mix of tropical fruit notes that are perfect for our chocolate.
+The beans spend a total of five days in the wooden boxes, reaching a temperature of 120 degrees Fahrenheit as naturally occurring yeasts break down the sugary pulp.
+The fermentation process eliminates the beans’ natural astringency, replacing it with mild acidity and notes of tropical fruit that emerge as the cacao dries slowly under the sun.

 VIEW FINCA ELVESIA'S PARTNER REPORTS: